INDEPENDENT & UNBIASED

 Some of us may be hesitant at the thought of putting a 2-iron in your bag.
 Some of you may not even carry a 5-iron.
 It's important to understand that not every Utility Iron is designed for high swing speed, low handicap golfers.
 Yes, there are designs that favor the lower, more workable trajectory, that typically only benefits lower handicap golfers.
 There are, however, plenty of utility models on the market today designed for golfers that need a little help getting the ball in the air or who are looking for a bit more forgiveness in the long game.

-Utility irons like the TaylorMade GAPR Mid, Srixon ZU85, and the new Tour Edge HL4 utility have wider soles and in some cases, higher lofts.
+Utility irons, such as, Titleist U505, Wilson Staff Model, New Level NLU-01, TaylorMade DHY, and Srixon ZX utilities have wider soles and in some cases, higher lofts.
 That's a combination that can help average golfers find the fairway on a short par-4, or hit the green in two on some par-5s.

 Q: What does Most Wanted mean?